mejasonatkinson/playground-docker/projects/wordpress-with-docker-compose-2/wordpress.md

 The phpmyadmin container, can be scene at [localhost:8080](localhost:8080).

-This project was made from a tutorial by [???](???) called: [Quick Wordpress Setup With Docker](https://www.youtube.com/watch?v=pYhLEV-sRpY).
+This project was made from a tutorial by [Traversy Media](https://www.youtube.com/@TraversyMedia) called: [Quick Wordpress Setup With Docker](https://www.youtube.com/watch?v=pYhLEV-sRpY).
 I had to modify the file path from the tutorial to get this to work on windows from `./:var/www/html` to `./:/var/www/html` inside the docker-compose.yml file.
 I also created a sub directory to better organise the code: `./wordpress/:/var/www/html`.

 ### Why use docker-compose?